How to make gin and the different types of gin

 Making gin has found more and more fans in recent years.
-However, there is not just the one type of gin.
+However, there is not just the one method how to make gin and not just the one type of gin.
 Gin is a spirit flavored with juniper berries (Juniperus communis) or juniper extract and other herbs, although the juniper flavor has to remain predominant.
 However, in contrast to the famous Slovakian Borovička or the traditional Austrian Kranawitter or Kranewitter, the berries must not be fermented, for example as juniper mash.
 Agricultural alcohol from grain is normally used for gin.
 The minimum alcohol content of the finished gin is 37.5% ABV.

 Gin’s origins go back to the 17th century.
 At that time jenever was already being produced in the Netherlands, which is also an agricultural alcohol flavored with juniper berries.
 It quickly became popular in England under the name “gin”, first as an imported product and later from domestic production.
 Herbs were also added, whereas Dutch jenever is a pure juniper spirit.
 The exact composition of the herb mixture is the secret of each gin producer, and is also the reason why each gin ultimately tastes different.
 Usually coriander, angelica root, violet root (iris root), lemon peel and other herbs are added as well as juniper.

 Irrespective of the actual flavor profile, there are three different production methods how to make gin:

 Distilled or “one-shot”